 LocalCryptos charges a 0.25% fee for the maker (the person who placed the offer listing) and 0.75% for the taker (the person responding to the offer) on each completed escrow.

 LocalCryptos doesn't charge any additional fees (such as withdrawal fees), and our rates are some of — if not the most competitive rates in the industry.

 Fiat Payment Processing Fees

-All fiat payments on LocalCryptos are peer-to-peer, meaning they're made outside the platform using regular payment channels like PayPal, Venmo, Payoneer, Transferwise, wire transfers, gift cards, cash-in-hand, and others.
+All fiat payments on LocalCryptos are peer-to-peer, meaning they're made outside the platform using regular payment channels like PayPal, Venmo, Payoneer, Transferwise, wire transfers, cash-in-hand, and others.

 The fiat payment processing fees are solely determined by the service providers used for the outbound transaction.